Origins of the Waltham Model 57

 4013 4021 4054 4058 4060 4076 4082 4090 4092 4098 4108 4118 4166 4190 4198 4221 4227 4240 4242 4252

 Calling Table 1 a "Survival List" is a bit of a misnomer.
 One entry, for example, is known to have been accidentally destroyed.
-Entry No. l235 is just the top plate with center wheel & pinion, and the conspicuous entry No. 4915 is just barrel bridge and balance cock only.
-But for our analysis, we just need to have credible evidence that the watch was actually made.
+Entry numbers 1235 and 2191 are just top plate only, and the conspicuous entry No. 4915 is just barrel bridge and balance bridge only.

 Serial number 5000 is a special divided-plate movement and should not be considered part of the DH&D population, although it carries the DH&D signature.
 It might have been Howard's model for the next series of watches if the Boston Watch Company had survived